MTrinkiesJr/homebridge-glances/README.md

 - updated dependencies
 - call v4 of glances API and fallback to v3

+### Version 2.0.0

+- updated plugin to current template for homebridge version 2 support
+- replaced got with ky for api requests

 Future plans:

 - add support for multiple hosts